Khanty languages: Numerals

-Morphology

 Verbs

 Khanty verbs must agree with the subject in person and number.
 There are two paradigms for conjugation.
 Subjective conjugation agrees only with the subject, and objective conjugation agrees with both the subject and the object.
 In a sentence with both a subject and an object, the subjective conjugation puts the object in focus, and the objective conjugation puts the object as a topic.